 • Review by “blue team”: Have an internal group within your company play devil’s advocate, and incentivize them to find prior art that would invalidate an application early in the process.

-The following measures can help you avoid running into fraud or patent ownership issues:
+The following measures can help you avoid running into these types of issues:

 • Establish patent assignment proceduresMake sure your company really owns the patent rights, free and clear of any inventors or third parties.
 This can usually be accomplished through well-crafted employment terms, contractor agreements and patent assignments.